hhamalai/hhamalai.net/about.md

 title: About
 permalink: /about/
 ---
-Daily I work as a software specialist at CSC - IT Center for Science Ltd. building applications with AngularJS & Python usually on top of cloud platforms like OpenStack.
+Daily I work as a software designer at [Gofore Oy][gofore] building quality full-stack solutions and develop products for customer needs.

 I am the co-founder of Kirjakosmos Oy developing platform for the next generation of publishing and was also one of the founding members of Helsinki Hacklab, the first Finnish hackerspace.